burlster1980/arupcodev060/content/arup-pages/advisory-services/programme-and-project-management.md

         <div class="rich-text">
             <div class="reveal rich-text__content">
                 <h2>The information opportunity</h2><P>
 As the built environment becomes a fully digital realm, information management has become a more important business priority.
 Our digital services team are expert at setting up common data environments, managing clients’ overall information management requirements.
-This includes implementation of new <a href="#">BIM models</a> that can support clients’ ongoing post-completion operations.
-Our <a href="#">visualisation experts</a> can also find new ways to turn client information into valuable insights and services.
-Imagination is the only limitation.
+We develop dashboards that bring real control over the most complex projects and programmes. </P><P>We also develop and set-up BIM models that can support clients’ ongoing post-completion operations, leading to new possibilities like the ‘digital twin’.
+Our visualisation experts can also find new ways to turn client information into valuable insights and services, aiding the stakeholder engagement process in new ways.
+Imagination is the only limitation
 </P>
             </div>
         </div>